 Consultation on options for central Witney has now started, and OCC gave a briefing to WODC, WTC and PC (Hailey and Crawley) Councillors on 18 January 2024.
 Content from this briefing has been used by WING in the preparation of this appendix.
-At the time of writing (May 2024) the wider consultation by OCC to the public has not yet taken place.
+At the time of writing (Sept 2024):